kartverket/xslt-for-ogc-services/README.md

     <?xml-stylesheet type="text/xsl" href="/xslt/WMTSGetCapabilities.xsl" ?>

-with the request.
+with the response.
 You can find a patch for geowebcache in our repositories here:

 * https://github.com/kartverket/geowebcache (https://github.com/kartverket/geowebcache/commits?author=relet)